GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/predefined/datasets.md

 # Predefined `GeoRegion`s in GeoRegions.jl

-In GeoRegions.jl, there are a predefined set of `GeoRegion`s.
+In GeoRegions.jl, there are several predefined sets of `GeoRegion`s.

 ## Adapted from Giorgi & Francisco [2000]